mathunje/sbewh/README.md

 mkdir build && cd build && cmake ..
 ```

 The libraries are automatically detected.
-Now you can compile:
+Now you can compile the project using

 ```
 make -j